-The difficulty of asbestos health effects is that while they are severe, they are not easy to identify, because the fibers are microscopic, have no taste or smell, and are often attributed to other causes, like COPD.
+The difficulty of asbestos health effects is that while they are severe, they are not easy to identify, because the fibers are microscopic, have no taste or smell, stay suspended in the air for a long time and are often attributed to other causes, like COPD.
 The diseases also have long latency periods, 15 to 30+ years, leading to a break between the exposure and the time the diseases are diagnosed.
 The primary health effects of asbestos involve the lungs and include asbestosis (fibrotic scarring of the lungs, often misdiagnosed as COPD, lung cancer and mesothelioma.
 Asbestos also works synergistically with cigarette smoking in causing lung cancer.
 Asbestos fibers may also migrate to other parts of the body and cause disease including the stomach, intestines and kidneys.